 As I was speaking with an out-of-State guest last Sunday, he asked me, what was it that made you decide to move to Montana’s Flathead Valley, as opposed to Idaho or some other State?
 Of course, that is a very fair question.
 I will attempt to answer that question in today’s column.
 As a Christian, I believe that “the steps of a trusting man are ordered by the Lord.”
 So, ultimately, I believe that the superintending hand of God guides and directs those who put their trust in Him.
 Accordingly, I believe that our move from Florida to Montana was directed by divine providence.
 What follows are the reasons, factors, and philosophies that guided us to this wonderful valley.

-During the 18 months between the summer of 2008 and the end of 2009, I traveled more than 60,000 miles to virtually every area of this vast country.
-I traveled from coast to coast and border to border.
-I visited huge cities and small villages.
-There were only a handful of states that I did not visit during that span of time.
+I have traveled more than 1,000,000 miles to virtually every area of this vast country.
+I have traveled from coast to coast and border to border.
+I have visited huge cities and small villages.
+There are only four states I have not visited (Maine, Massachussets, Alaska and Hawaii).

 As I traveled the country, it became very obvious to me that not every place shares the same love for and understanding of freedom.
 I quickly discovered that Thomas Jefferson was right when he said that big cities were the “bane” of freedom.
 And there are almost no exceptions to the fact that the bigger the city is, the less freedom there is.
 Furthermore, it is also an accurate observation that those states that are dominated by big cities (which most states are) the more difficult it is for freedom-loving people in those states to be able to actually resist the juggernaut of oppression and socialism.